 Anticipated Outcomes.
 The pilot grants will grow CNAP membership, enhance synergy along the cross-cutting themes, and develop interdisciplinary connections with other departments and universities.
 The program will result in new collaborative projects, increased use of core facilities, increased participation in the SEN, and the formation of new lines of research.
-The increased use of facilities through the pilot grants will promote the success and impact of the research cores, resulting in significant infrastructure growth at K-State.
+The increased use of facilities through the pilot grants will promote the success and impact of the research cores, resulting in significant infrastructure growth.
 The pilot grants will also be a means of supporting innovative new lines of research and of providing the foundation for these projects to transform into viable applications for extramural funding.
 In addition, the pilot grant holders will be considered as potential candidates for future primary projects, contingent on performance in the pilot grant program and on the development of viable primary project proposals.
-The program will increase the overall intellectual impact and national reputation of CNAP through increased research productivity in the form of conference presentations and publications, increased grant submissions, and ultimately increased extramural funding.
+The program will increase the overall intellectual impact and reputation of CNAP through increased research productivity in the form of conference presentations and publications, increased grant submissions, and ultimately increased extramural funding.

-Pilot Grantee Rights and Responsibilities.
-Pilot grantees will have full access to all COBREsupported research cores and COBRE-supported programs.
-They will have access to the grant writing program including workshops and individualized support for grant writing.
+Pilot Grant Leader Rights and Responsibilities.
+Pilot grant leaders will have full access to all COBRE-supported research cores and COBRE-supported programs.
 They will have the use of the mentoring system to facilitate career development and CNAP central funds will cover consulting fees for the pilot grant mentor(s).
-The potential pilot grantees are expected to participate in the CNAP weekly brown bag whenever possible from their time of initial enrollment in the program.
-Successful grantees will be expected to continue their participation in the weekly brown bag whenever possible during the time course of the award.
+The potential pilot grant leaders are expected to participate in the CNAP weekly brown bag whenever possible.
 They should also attend and participate in CNAP business and evaluation meetings when required.

-Successful pilot grantees will provide progress reports through the Piestar evaluation system when requested, and will submit any additional data (e.g., survey responses) if requested through the course of the grant year.
-Pilot grantees will continue to provide reporting on conference presentations, publications, grant submissions/awards, scientific highlights (e.g., media coverage) of their work, and other project outcomes following completion of their awards.
-Successful pilot grantees should cite CNAP support in all products (e.g., presentations, publications, media coverage) that used COBRE project funds and/or research cores: "This project was supported by a grant from the National Institute of General Medical Science GM113109 of the National Institutes of Health."
+Successful pilot grant leaders will provide progress reports through the Piestar evaluation system when requested, and will submit any additional data (e.g., survey responses) if requested through the course of the grant year.
+Pilot grant leaders will continue to provide reporting on conference presentations, publications, grant submissions/awards, scientific highlights (e.g., media coverage) of their work, and other project outcomes following completion of their awards.
+Successful pilot grant leaders should cite CNAP support in all products (e.g., presentations, publications, media coverage) that used COBRE project funds and/or research cores: "This project was supported by a grant from the National Institute of General Medical Science P20GM113109 of the National Institutes of Health."